TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 # STEP Functions

-* AWS STEP functions is an existing serverless service that provides durable workflows.
-* Going further back in time, there's also AWS SWF (Simple Workflow Service).
-* STEP functions were billed as a simpler, serverless replacement for SWF.
+[AWS STEP functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) is an existing serverless service that provides durable workflows.
+Going further back in time, there's also AWS SWF (Simple Workflow Service).
+STEP functions were billed as a simpler, serverless replacement for SWF.

-* At a high level, there's a high degree of overlap between STEP functions and Lambda durable functions.
-* Both support durable workflows lasting up to a year, with automated retries
+At a high level, there's a high degree of overlap between STEP functions and Lambda durable functions.
+Both support durable workflows lasting up to a year, with automated retries.

 # Amazon States Language

-* In STEP functions, workflows are defined declaratively using the [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) DSL.
-* Workflows are structured as state machines.
+In STEP functions, workflows are defined declaratively using the [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) DSL.
+Workflows are structured as state machines.
 Each state performs some action using input passed from the previous state and generating output passed to subsequent states.
-* Transitions specify how control passes from one state to another.
+Transitions specify how control passes from one state to another.

-* The state machine includes Task and Wait primitives.
+The state machine includes Task and Wait primitives.
 Tasks can interact directly with supported AWS services, execute Lambda functions and call arbitrary https APIs.

 ```json
 {